-- 4.7 As a first step, merger parties wishing to engage in PNDs should contact the CCCS hotline on 1800-325 8282, or email CCCS at the following email address: cccs_feedback@cccs.gov.sg. - 4.8 While CCCS encourages PNDs for anticipated mergers that may not yet be in the public domain, PNDs are not intended to relate to purely speculative or hypothetical transactions.
+- 4.6 Merger parties are strongly encouraged to contact CCCS at an early opportunity to discuss the content and timing of their notifications.
+These discussions are generally referred to as Pre-Notification Discussions ("PNDs"). - 4.7 As a first step, merger parties wishing to engage in PNDs should contact the CCCS hotline on 1800-325 8282, or email CCCS at the following email address: cccs\feedback@cccs.gov.sg. - 4.8 While CCCS encourages PNDs for anticipated mergers that may not yet be in the public domain, PNDs are not intended to relate to purely speculative or hypothetical transactions.
 At the point when parties approach CCCS for PNDs, they should be in a position to show that there is a good faith intention to proceed with the transaction.
 Generally, CCCS considers that there is a good faith intention to proceed with the transaction when, for example, a draft sale and purchase agreement is in place. - 4.9 PNDs can be informal and brief, or more formal and prolonged, depending on the preference of the merger parties, the complexity of the transaction and the concerns that the merger may raise.
 PNDs are most useful for the parties where they can provide CCCS with a draft form M1 prior to, or in the course of, the discussions. - 4.10 PNDs are useful because they permit the merger parties to ascertain what information CCCS is likely to require in order to assess their transaction.
 PNDs also help CCCS to understand the transaction early on, and serve to clarify the information and evidence which will be required in Form M1, thereby facilitating an expeditious merger review process.
 Wherever possible, CCCS will indicate gaps in the information provided in the draft Form M1.
 Where Form M1 stipulates the provision of information that is not relevant to the particular transaction under consideration, the PND provides an opportunity for parties to point this out to CCCS.
 For mergers involving more complex products or raising some competition issues, effective PNDs can help minimise the risk that the merger cannot be cleared in Phase 1.
 The more information that is provided at PND stage, the more useful the process will be.

-PNDs also help CCCS to plan its work and therefore facilitate an expeditious merger review process. - 4.11 In the context of PNDs, CCCS does not give views on whether a merger situation would be likely to require a Phase 2 assessment, or if it would lead to an SLC.
+4.11 In the context of PNDs, CCCS does not give views on whether a merger situation would be likely to require a Phase 2 assessment, or if it would lead to a SLC.
 However, merger parties may approach CCCS for confidential advice on a merger in certain circumstances.
-This is a separate process, details of which are outlined in Part 3, paragraphs 3.18 3.29.
+This is a separate process, details of which are outlined in Part 3, paragraphs 3.18 to 3.29.